-Based on the factors considered here, there does not appear to be a compelling case for the City to abandon the contract-based service delivery model for the Animal Control Service in favour of in-house delivery.
-The City may wish, instead, to retain the contract model, and issue a request for proposals to ensure that a contractor is in place with a new services agreement effective September 1, 2020.
+The City could effectively deliver Animal Control in-house using City staff.
+Based on the factors considered here, however, there does not appear to be a compelling case for the City to abandon the contract service delivery model in favour of inhouse delivery.
+The City should consider retaining the contract model, and issue a request for proposals to ensure that a contractor is in place with a new services agreement effective September 1, 2020.